ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Then there is nothing to worry about; it means your ITR has been processed successfully.

-You can revise your return till 31 December of the relevant assessment year even after receiving intimation u/s 143 (1) as this intimation is not an assessment.
+you can revise your return till 31 December of the relevant assessment year even after receiving intimation u/s 143 (1) as this intimation is not an assessment.

 If there is no mismatch, no demand, and there is no refund payable, simply ignore the intimation notice as it has been successfully processed by the Income Tax Department, and no action is required from the taxpayer.